department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/notification-preferences/mhv-notification-preferences-migration/product/migration-planning.md

 - This requires development on MHV, and there are many competing priorities for people's time.
 This may not be a reasonable lift based on other priorities for the MHV team.

-## Other approaches if integrating MHV <> VA Profile is not possible

-### VA.gov conducts discovery on whether it makes sense to integrate with MHV backend first, then work on the VA Profile integration over time
+### If integrating MHV <> VA Profile is not possible: VA.gov conducts discovery on whether it makes sense to integrate with MHV backend first, then work on the VA Profile integration over time

 #### Pros